Resources and Documents

 Showing up late to a match (5 minutes or more)

-Failing to report dropping from an event before leaving the venue (this penalty should be issued whether or not the player is there to receive it)
+Failing to report dropping from an event before leaving the venue (this penalty should be issued whether or not the competitor is there to receive it)

-Playing the incorrect opponent (in this case, the player sitting at the wrong table receives the penalty)
+Playing the incorrect opponent (in this case, the competitor sitting at the wrong table receives the penalty)

 5.4.4 Unsporting Conduct

-This group of penalties covers the inappropriate actions taken by players or spectators at an event.
+This group of penalties covers the inappropriate actions taken by competitors or spectators at an event.
 This category always assumes that the offending actions are intentional.
-A player does not have to be actively involved in a match to receive an Unsporting Conduct penalty.
-While players and spectators should enjoy their tournament experience, they also need to remember that their actions can have a negative impact on fellow participants.
+A competitor does not have to be actively involved in a match to receive an Unsporting Conduct penalty.
+While competitors and spectators should enjoy their tournament experience, they also need to remember that their actions can have a negative impact on fellow participants.

 5.4.4.1.
 Minor